Hawking (birds): Sustained-flight feeding

 Continuous aerial feeding is a different way of hawking insects.
 It requires long wings and skillful flying, as in nightjars, swallows, and swifts.
 Swifts are the masters of aerial feeding; several species spend virtually their entire lives in the air (some non-mating common swifts have spent as much as 10 months in the air without landing), and have come to rely on insects as their main source of food.
 Swallows, though visually similar to swifts but being unrelated to them, feed in a similar manner, but less continuously, as they don't glide as much and they stop to perch for a while between bouts of aerial feeding.
 This has to do with their prey: swifts fly higher in pursuit of smaller, lighter insects that are scattered by rising air currents, while swallows generally chase after medium-sized insects that are lower to the ground, such as flies.
-When swallows fly higher to go after smaller insects, they adjust their fight style to glide more, like a swift.
+When swallows fly higher to go after smaller insects, they adjust their flight style to glide more, like a swift.
 Birds of the nightjar family employ a variety of moves for catching insects.
 The common nighthawk of North America flies in swift-like fashion on its long, slender, pointed wings.
 The common poorwill, on the other hand, flies low and perches low to the ground and will sally up into the air after insects.